pouyaSamie/FreeInternet/README.md

 that means your X-ui installation is complete. you can check your x-ui service with `sudo x-ui status` command and start it with `sudo x-ui start`.

-Now go to http://yourdomain.xyz:54321 you should see x-ui login panle.
+Now go to http://yourdomain.xyz:54321 you should see the x-ui login panel.

 ![Alt text](img/13.jpg)

-login with your user name and password that you have set during installation. you should see a dashboard like this.
+log in with your username and password that you have set during installation. you should see a dashboard like this.

 ![Alt text](img/14.jpg)

-use google chrome or microsoft edge to translate it to english. before continue
+use google chrome or Microsoft edge to translate it into english. before continue

 ## <a name="nginx-V2ray"></a>:bulb: Config Nginx for your V2ray
 you made it. this is the golden part